Parking permits are required in General Parking Permit Zones between the hours of 8:30 am and 4:30 pm Monday to Friday, with the exception of:

 Tenants and contractors wishing to apply for long term parking permits should email email@example.com.
 Short term parking permits may be purchased at all campuses except the Geelong Waterfront Campus, using parking permit machines.

 Our current permit machines will gradually be replaced with modern and easy to use pay by plate machines (vehicle registration).
-These machines will only accept credit card payments which will help us to improve campus security.
+These machines accept Visa & MasterCard debit and credit cards (no cash/coin), helping us to improve campus security.

 For those still wishing to pay for their parking using cash, CellOPark pre-paid cards are available to purchase from Student Central and these can be used with the new CellOPark Pay As You Go mobile app.